 This file does not exist by default.
 However, if one or more of the optional temperature or irradiance sensors are used, it will be created and will contain the measured value(s) for the run.
 It will be also be created if the user selects the Run Info File entry on the File menu (see Section 4.3.3.3 on page 23).

-overlays folder
+“overlays” folder

 This folder contains one sub-folder for each overlay that has been created using the Results Wizard.
 The sub-folders are named with the same yymmdd_hh_mm_ss format as the run folders, but the time refers to the time that the overlay was created, not the time of any of its runs.
 There are only two files in each sub-folder.
 Note that these are only the image files; no information about how the overlay was constructed is saved.
 This is why overlays cannot be “tweaked” after they are finalized.